 – David Pathe, President and Chief Executive Officer

-During the year, through community investment, taxes and royalties, local procurement and wages, we contributed more than $840 million in economic benefits to host communities and countries in 2017.
-Sherritt and its joint-venture employees reported over 6,000 volunteer hours in our local communities.
+Through community investment, taxes and royalties, local procurement and wages, we contributed more than $1 billion in economic benefits to host communities and countries in 2018.
+Included in this was Ambatovy’s first payment of royalties to the various levels of government in Madagascar, totalling over US$18 million.
+Sherritt and its joint venture employees reported over 3,800 volunteer hours in our local communities.

 Continuing our journey to being a more diverse and inclusive workforce, Sherritt joined Catalyst in 2017 and signed the Catalyst Accord 2022.
-We are proudly supporting the inaugural International Women in Resources Mentorship Programme and remain committed to the 30% Club of Canada.
-I personally believe that an inclusive and diverse organization is a strong organization and we aim to be an industry leader on this front.
+We are proudly supporting the inaugural International Women in Resources Mentorship Programme and remain committed to the 30% Club of Canada where I was recently appointed co-chair.

 Today & Looking Ahead

-- Continuing our journey to zero harm through building a strong safety culture and implementing best-practice standards;
+And finally, our journey to zero harm is ongoing, to be achieved by our relentless commitment to building a stronger safety culture and implementing best-practice standards.

 David V. Pathe